Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 ## The steps to generate the context

-1. Build the referentiel-creator maven plugin `mvn clean install` on the plugin base folder.
+1. Build the referentiel-creator maven plugin `mvn clean install` in the plugin base folder.

 1. Get the referentiel-context-creator project.